Blacktown (East) - Kings Park

 Blacktown (East) - Kings Park performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-Educational participation is high, with 32.5% of residents currently enrolled in formal education.
-This includes 9.3% in primary education, 7.2% in tertiary education, and 5.9% pursuing secondary education.
-There are seven schools operating within Blacktown (East) - Kings Park, educating approximately 3,591 students.
-Blacktown (East) - Kings Park demonstrates typical Australian school conditions with balanced educational opportunities (ICSEA: 1004).
-The educational mix includes two primary schools, four secondary schools, and one K-12 school.
-School capacity exceeds residential needs in the area, with 19.8 places per 100 residents compared to the regional average of 15.7, indicating that it serves as an educational center for the broader region.
+Educational participation is high, with 32.5% of residents currently enrolled in formal education, including 9.3% in primary, 7.2% in tertiary, and 5.9% in secondary education.
+Seven schools operate within Blacktown (East) - Kings Park, educating approximately 3,591 students, with typical Australian school conditions (ICSEA: 1004).
+The educational mix includes two primary, four secondary, and one K-12 school.
+School capacity exceeds residential needs at 19.8 places per 100 residents compared to the regional average of 15.7, indicating the area serves as an educational center for the broader region.
 Note: where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education